nolwn/data-store/README.md

 It's time to make a simple key value store.
 But instead of fancy B-trees and whatever magicalness, we are just going to use an append-only file.

+## Getting started

+Clone the repo: `git clone https://github.com/nolwn/data-store.git` Install the dependencies: `npm i`
+Run the tests: `npm test` (they should all fail)

+Your code you go in the exported functions in `index.js`.
+Go make all those tests pass!

 ## Creating an item

 When an item gets added to the store, it just gets appended to the file in a certain special way: